How does it feel?

 Did you know?

-- The common name Elfwort is connected to the belief in Celtic times that the herb possessed magical properties, elves were variously believed to favour the plant and also to reside within it. viii
+- The common name elfwort is connected to the belief in Celtic times that the herb possessed magical properties, elves were variously believed to favour the plant and also to reside within it.

-- The inulin within the root is a prebiotic and so is supportive of a healthy gut flora
+- The inulin in the root is a prebiotic and so is supportive of a healthy gut flora

 Elecampane cough syrup